AngelMunoz/Finny/src/docs/assets/docs/features/scaffolding.md

 Once you push the template into github you should be able to follow the last steps we wrote above.

-You can make any kind of file a template by adding `.tpl,` not just html files, when perla sees that in a filename it knows it needs to compile it using [scriban templates].
+You can make any kind of file a template by adding `.tpl.` not just html files, when perla sees that in a filename it knows it needs to compile it using [scriban templates].